Applying for teacher training courses (ITE)

 Fitness to Teach – Health Form

-Print and complete the QTS Health Questionnaire 2015 (click to download).
+Please print and complete the QTS Health Questionnaire 2015 (click to download).

-This will be processed by an external health assessor appointed by the University.
+The form will be processed by an external health assessor appointed by the University.
 There is a £19 (non-refundable) processing fee for this service.

 You must submit the form by the deadline indicated in your conditions.

 Submission can be made in person at the admissions office or by post.